fsonntag/thai-phon/ios-icon/README.md

-# Thai Phonetic Keyboard - iOS App Icon Generator
+# Thai Phonetic Keyboard - App Icon Generator

-Generate professional iOS app icons for the Thai Phonetic Keyboard app, featuring the Thai letter **ส** (from สัทอักษร meaning "phonetic") on a modern indigo gradient background.
+Generate professional app icons for both iOS and Android versions of the Thai Phonetic Keyboard, featuring the Thai letter **ส** (from สัทอักษร meaning "phonetic") on a modern indigo gradient background.

 ## Design